angeldzzz23/CourseAppServerApp/README.md

 # CourseAppServerApp
-Displaying a list of hashed post using alomfire and a remote server.
+the courseAppServerapp displays a list of hashed post using alamofire and a remote server.
 This part of the https://ios-course.cornellappdev.com/chapters/7.-networking-ii-and-codable course.

-remote server Used (includes guide on how to use): https://github.com/cuappdev/ios-course-messageboard
+I used this remote server (link includes guide on how to use): https://github.com/cuappdev/ios-course-messageboard

 **Preview**